 Solar energy is the cleanest source of power.
 There are no greenhouse gas emissions, unlike conventional sources of power.
 Massive use of solar systems helps reduce the carbon footprint and paves the way for a healthier environment.

 India has proposed reducing the carbon intensity of the economy by less than 45% by 2030 and achieving net-zero carbon emissions by 2070.
-Promoting solar rooftop systems is one way to achieve this.
-By this, India will play a major role in mitigating carbon footprint in the world.
+Promoting solar rooftop in India is one way to achieve this.
+By this, India will play a major role in mitigating the carbon footprint in the world.

 Job opportunities: